 The Parking Lot is very close to the check-in booth.
-If you leave your car an hour before your scheduled wave you should have plenty of time to sign the waiver, register, put on your bib, hit the head, and get down to the starting line in time.
+If you leave your car an hour before your scheduled wave you should have plenty of time to sign check in, put on your bib, visit gear check, hit the head, and get down to the starting line in time.

 Where can I park?

 Do you charge for parking?

 Yes. $10 per car.
 Why?
 We love the town of Youngsville.
 Charging for parking is the best way to reduce the impact on the town and the land.
 So pack ’em in the Family Truckster and save some cash.

 Is there a Waiver?